jakobnissen/LibDeflate.jl/README.md

 Libdeflate is a heavily optimized implementation of the DEFLATE compression algorithm using in the zip, bgzip and gzip formats.
 Unlike libz or gzip, libdeflate does not support streaming, and so is intended for use in block compression or for short files.
 But it is significantly faster than either libz or gzip.

-This package provides only simple interfaces for compressing and decompressing raw DEFLATE payloads.
-Gzip or Zlib functionality should be built on top of this package. *However*, the `libdeflate` backend also offers optimized code for these wrapper format.
-If this functionality is desired by users, and it's not easy to just implement in your own code, make an issue here and I'll consider including it.
+This package provides simple for compressing and decompressing raw DEFLATE payloads and gzip data.
+It is intended for internal use by other packages, not to be used directly by users.
+Hence, its interface is somewhat small.

+For more details on the API, read the docstrings for the relevant functions.

-### Types
+### Exported types
 * `Decompressor`: Create an object that decompresses using DEFLATE.
 * `Compressor(N)`: Create an object that compresses using DEFLATE level `N`.
+* `LibDeflateError(::String)`: An `Exception` type for this package.

-### Functions
+### Exported functions
 * `unsafe_decompress!`: Decompress data from one pointer to another using a `Decompressor`
 * `decompress!`: Deompress a byte vector into another byte vector using a `Decompressor`.
+* `unsafe_gzip_decompress!`: Decompress data from a pointer to another, yielding a `GzipDecompressResult`
+* `gzip_decompress!`: Same as `unsafe_gzip_decompress!`, but works on vectors, resizing output to fit.
 * `unsafe_compress`: Compress data from one pointer to another using a `Compressor`
 * `compress!`: Compress a byte vector into another byte vector using a `Compressor`.
+* `unsafe_gzip_compress!`: Compress data from a pointer in gzip format.
+* `gzip_compress!`: Same as `unsafe_gzip_compress!`, but works on vectors.
 * `unsafe_crc32`: Compute the crc32 checksum of data obtained from a pointer.
 * `crc32`: Compute the crc32 checksum of the byte vector `data`.
+* `is_valid_extra_data`

 ## Example usage
 ```julia